ibm-apiconnect/pot/docs/pages/labs/env_setup/env_setup_install_docker.md

         <br/><br/>
         If you receive an error stating that there was no response from the Docker engine, follow these instructions to <a href=\"https://docs.docker.com/engine/admin/\" target=\"_blank\">Configure and troubleshoot the Docker daemon</a>
     " %}

 1. Make sure you have at least 4 GB of RAM that is available for Docker Containers, otherwise the Datapower Gateway container running locally will not start.
-Follow your documentation for your respective host OS running docker for more information.
+Follow the documentation for your respective host OS running docker for more information.

+## Install Docker Compose

+### Linux

+1. Linux users will need to install the `docker-compose` tool in addition to the core docker engine.

+1. Follow the instructions starting at Step 3 to [Install Docker Compose on Linux](https://docs.docker.com/compose/install/){:target="_blank"}.

+### macOS and Windows

+1. Docker Compose is already included in the latest versions of Docker for macOS and Windows.

+## Continue

-1. Once Docker is running, proceed to [Install the APIC Toolkit](env_setup_install_apic_toolkit.html).
+1. Once you have verified that Docker is running, proceed to [Install the APIC Toolkit](env_setup_install_apic_toolkit.html).